Esri/arcgis-pro-sdk-community-samples/Map-Authoring/TextSymbols/TextSymbols (C#).md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-1. Click Start button to open ArcGIS Pro.
+1. Launch the debugger to open ArcGIS Pro.
-1. ArcGIS Pro will open.
-1. Open C:\Data\TextSymbols\TextSymbols.ppkx or any project file that has a map with feature layers and/or Annotation layers.
+1. Open any project file that has a map with feature layers and/or Annotation layers.
 1. Activate the map.
 1. In the Add-in tab, click the "Text Symbols Gallery" button.
 1. In the Text Symbols Gallery dockpane, you can see the custom text symbols available in this sample.